A class of singular control problems with tipping points: Optimal Resource Extraction

-For the second one, we have
+(2) For the second one, we have

-From the proof of Lemma \ref{forepsi}, the right-hand-side of the latter inequality is a bounded random variable which converges in probability to $0$ as $\epsilon $ goes to $0$.
-Thus, its expectation tends to $0$ as $\epsilon $ goes to $0$ which implies that,
+From the proof of Lemma \ref{forepsi}, the right-hand side of the latter inequality is a bounded random variable which converges in probability to $0$ as $\varepsilon \to 0$.
+Thus, its expectation tends to $0$ as $\varepsilon \to 0$, which implies

-For the third one, we have for some positive constant $C$,
+(3) For the third one, we have, for some positive constant $C$,